 3. Coriander Is A Great Source Of Antioxidants

-These two are especially good in removing free radicals that cause oxidation in your skin.
+These two are especially good at removing free radicals that cause oxidation in your skin.

 It also has quercetin, terpinene, and tocopherols, which may have anticancer properties, immune-boosting effects, and neuroprotective effects.

-4. May Help Fight Infections
+4. Coriander Seeds May Help Fight Infections

 Antimicrobial substances found in coriander may help fight infections and foodborne illnesses.